![]() |

 [mat_block_1] # VanGenuchten # SimpleDarcy material_name=VanGenuchten # Default material for VanGenuchten is Clay (no need to set parameters if clay is used) # Assumed units are in meters and days. # Model parameters controlling convergence sCale=1e6 # Scale mass conservation equation ePsilon1=1e-5 # Minimal capacity when removing spurious oscillations in time Ah=-9 # head suction at z = 0 AhZ=1 #�gradient of initial head suction AhZZ=0 # initial head suction is calculated from equation h = Ah + AhZZ*z + AhZZ*zz [mat_block_2] material_name=VanGenuchten # Material parameters for Silt from Vogel., van Genuchten Cislerova 2001 sCale=1e6 ePsilon1=1e-5 Ah=-9 AhZ=1 thetaS=0.46 thetaM=0.46 thetaR=0.034 alpha=1.6 n=1.37 Ks=0.006 hS=0 # You can change boundary conditions here #[head_block_3] #head = 0

-Note for this example we set initial pressure head distribution such that clay and silt are in equilibrium.
+Note that for this example we set initial pressure head distribution such that clay and silt are in equilibrium.

 \[ \left\{ \begin{array}{ll} h(z,t=0) = -9+z&\textrm{for clay}\\ h(z,t=0) = -9+z&\textrm{for silt} \end{array} \right. \]